-The Red Cliffs Secondary College’s Wellbeing program is central to the College's goal of developing Reslient, Compassionate, Successful, Citizenss.
+The Red Cliffs Secondary College’s Wellbeing program is central to the College's goal of developing resilient, compassionate, successful, citizens.
 The Wellbeing team works to support and challenge students to explore ways to develop their psychological, social, mental, emotional, spiritual, academic and physical health.
 If students are happy and healthy, they will have the opportunity to reach their capacity for learning, performance and educational outcomes.
-The program works to ensure the college environment is respectful and inclusive fo all, and celebrates the diverse cultures and backgrounds within the college community so every students feels values and accepted.
+The program works to ensure the college environment is respectful and inclusive of all, and celebrates the diverse cultures and backgrounds within the college community so every student feels valued and accepted.

-- The challeges young people are experiencing are diverse, and the Wellbeing program is designed to provide them with the relevant support and care that could be any one of the following:
+- The challenges young people are experiencing are diverse, and the Wellbeing program is designed to provide them with the relevant support and care that could be any one of the following:

 - - information that will assist them in making positive choices in their lives